AI Strategy

 The Bottom Line

-The companies proving AI ROI in 2025 aren't using complex financial models.
+The companies proving AI ROI in 2026 aren't using complex financial models.
 They're using a simple, repeatable framework that captures value across four critical dimensions.

 Your action plan: Start with one high impact AI project.
 Establish baselines this week.
 Measure monthly across all four pillars.
 Hit your 90 day efficiency milestone or pivot hard.

 Stop flying blind on AI investments.
 The 15% of companies successfully scaling AI aren't smarter than you.
 They just measure what matters and kill what doesn't deliver.
+To avoid the common pitfalls that prevent projects from ever reaching the measurement stage, read why 70% of AI projects fail.

 The question isn't whether AI will deliver ROI.
 It's whether you'll measure it properly and scale what works.
 Start measuring today, and you'll have proof of value in 90 days.
 Keep guessing, and you'll be part of the 85% still trying to justify their AI spend next year.